chrisisler/wavematch/README.md

 *More examples are in the [test](test/) directory.*

-## Next
+### Next

 - Fix Flow errors
-- Fix TODOs in codebase
+- Fix todos in codebase
-- File issue about RuleExpressions not being able to use rest/spread operator
+- File issue about branch bodies not being able to use rest/spread operator